LouisU/demo/README.md

 # This is a demo

-# The experience and knowledge of the demo nvolves:
+# The experience and knowledge of the demo involves:
 1. Python
 2. Django
 3. RESTFul